rhoskal/nova-elm/CONTRIBUTING.md

 Hello! 👋

-Thanks for checking out the contributing guide for elm-pages!
+Thanks for checking out the contributing guide for nova-elm!
 Here are some tips and guidelines to make things as smooth as possible.

 This project relies heavily on Typescript and the [fp-ts](https://gcanti.github.io/fp-ts/) ecosystem.
 FP for the win! 💪